puppetlabs/puppetlabs-inifile/README.markdown

 Default value: 'present'.

+##### `force_new_section_creation`

+Use the parameter if you want to control setting creation should the section not exist.
+Setting the value to false will not create new section if the setting does not exist.
+Setting the value to true will create new section if the setting does not exist.

+Valid options: `true` and `false`.

+Default value: `true`.

 ##### `key_val_separator`

 Specifies a string to use between each setting name and value, for example, to determine whether the separator includes whitespace.